Make-School-Courses/DS-2.1-Machine-Learning/README.md

 - [Disability Services (Academic Accommodations)](https://make.sc/disability-services) - Services and accommodations we provide for students
 - [Online Learning Tutorial](https://make.sc/online-learning-tutorial) - How to succeed in online learning at Make School
 - [Student Handbook](https://make.sc/student-handbook) - Guidelines, policies, and resources for all Make School students

+<a href="https://icons8.com/icon/115633/robot">Robot icon on this README is by Icons8</a>